-1. Prior to removal, stop the Console application and its services in a Command Prompt window using the asctl command.
+- 1. Prior to removal, stop the Console application and its services in a Command Prompt window using the asctl command. - > asctl all:stop - 2.
+Go to Control Panel > Programs and Features.
+Right-click Aspera Management Console and click Uninstall.

-'''

-asctl all:stop

-'''

 Allowing Access to Console at Defined Hostnames